dmn778/EE319K-Simulator/README.md

 Created for EE319K Game Competition for the Fall 2019 semester.
 This game placed 3rd.

 The game was written in C and played on an ARM-Cortex TM4C Microcontroller.
+The game's main source code is written in Lab8.c

 INPUTS:
   * Joystick